 CS CARES Committee

-Although CARES is a committee of the CS department, it operates independently of the department administration, similar to the current Advisory Committee.
-The autonomous operation is to increase the trust of all community members and affirm that CARES commits to offer support only in the best interests of the people who report concerns.
-CARES governance seeks to strike a balance in acknowledging the need for such autonomy, while also the need for support and stewardship by the department.
+Although CS CARES is a committee of the School of Computing and Data Science at Illinois, it operates independently of the school administration, similar to the current Advisory Committee.
+The autonomous operation is to increase the trust of all community members and affirm that CS CARES commits to offer support to all members of the community, who report concerns.
+CS CARES governance seeks to strike a balance in acknowledging the need for such autonomy, while also the need for support and stewardship by the school.

 Committee Structure

-The CARES committee will consist of a chair, a vice-chair, a past chair, and several committee members.
-There must be at least: two faculty members from each of the three tenure-track levels (assistant, associate, full); two members from the specialized faculty; two staff members; one graduate student; and one undergraduate student.
-The committee, as a whole, must represent, to the extent possible, the diversity of the CS community, including, but not restricted to, gender, ethnicity, and race.
+The CS CARES committee consists of a chair, a past chair, and several committee members.
+The CS CARES Committee strives to represent the diversity of the CS community, including, but not restricted to, gender, ethnicity, and race.

 Committee Member Appointments

-The members of the CARES committee are chosen largely for their commitment and record on the issues covered by the Code.
+The members of the CS CARES Committee are chosen largely for their commitment and record on the issues covered by the Code.
 Because of the gravity and personal nature of the issues that may appear before this committee, ensuring committee members are empathetic, trustworthy, and discreet is of the utmost importance.
+Committee members normally are invited to serve for a 2 year term, with a maximum of 6 years served consecutively, and a minimum of 4 years away from the committee before serving again.
+Committee members who serve as a chair or past chair may serve longer in these positions.

 Reporting and Oversight

-Although CARES will work autonomously, the final responsibility for its appropriate functioning rests with the department.
-The CARES chair will submit an annual report to the department's Advisory committee.
+Although CS CARES will work autonomously, the final responsibility for its appropriate functioning rests with the school.
+The CS CARES chair will submit an annual report to the school's Executive Committee.
 Individual reports of concerns and conversations with committee members are unequivocally private.
-The goal of the CARES report is to summarize the nature and scale of climate related concerns within the department, but without inappropriate or confidential details.
-The CARES and Advisory committee chairs will discuss this report with the Head, with the goal of further surveying the department climate, discussing mechanisms to improve the climate, and providing training materials to CARES and community members, as deemed necessary.
+The goal of the CS CARES report is to summarize the nature and scale of climate related concerns within the school, but without inappropriate or confidential details.
+The CS CARES chair and Executive Committee chair will discuss this report with the Director of SSCDS, with the goal of further surveying the school climate, discussing mechanisms to improve the climate, and providing training materials to CS CARES and community members, as deemed necessary.

-The BPC Coordinator serves as administrative support for the CS CARES committee.
-They adhere to the same high standards of conduct, discretion, and confidentiality as other committee members.
-They will attend CS CARES committee meetings in an administrative capacity to steward concerns submitted to the committee, help resolve conflicts of interest, and maintain accurate and confidential records of CS CARES activities using FERPA compliant tools.
-They will assist with meeting and office hours scheduling, coordinate CS CARES event representation, and facilitate committee communications as needed.
+Allison Mette serves as administrative support for the CS CARES committee.
+She adheres to the same high standards of conduct, discretion, and confidentiality as other committee members.
+She will attend CS CARES committee meetings in an administrative capacity to steward concerns submitted to the committee, help resolve conflicts of interest, and maintain accurate and confidential records of CS CARES activities using FERPA compliant tools.
+Allison will assist with meeting and office hours scheduling, coordinate CS CARES event representation, manage the CS CARES manual, and facilitate committee communications as needed.